 0003 - Description of each module

 Below you can see the complete list of modules that this course contains.
-Although you will also be able to see all the topics from the side menu (on the left), here we will explain the main topic that each of them deals with.
+Although you will also be able to see all the topics in the side menu (on the left side of the window), here we will explain the main topics that comprise the individual lessons.

 - 00 - Welcome

-- 01 - Getting started with ARES Trinity
+- 01 - Getting Started with ARES Kudo

-- 04 - Control User Access & Rights
+- 05 - Control User Access and Rights

 00 - Welcome